 It is natural to have lots of emotions and thoughts after placing your child for adoption.
 We offer support groups and free counseling for birth mothers to help support you throughout your natural grieving process.
 Open and semi-open adoption plans can be great choices if updates and contact letting you know that your child is happy and healthy would be reassuring to you during this time.
 If you desire complete confidentiality, then a closed adoption plan will help you take the time and space you need to take care of yourself during this time.

 Domestic adoption is a wonderful option for birth mothers.
 Taking the next steps to create an adoption plan that feels best to you is so empowering.
-You are incredibly brave and compassionate to be placing your child into a loving home that can give them the best life possible, and we are here to help you get the information and support you need to place your child for domestic infant adoption.
+You are incredibly brave and compassionate to be placing your child into a loving home that can give them the best life possible.
+We are one of the best local adoption agencies here to help you get the information and support you need to place your child for domestic infant adoption.